 If your application for a building consent is refused, we will let you know the reasons why.

 How long will it take to process my application?

 If your building consent application is accepted for processing (meaning you have all required information), then Council has 20 working days to process your application.
 The clock' stops if we need to ask you for further information.
-The clock' starts again once when Council has received all the required information
+If you are asked to provide additional documents they must be loaded to online services against the correct application.
+If they are sent directly to officers they will not be actioned.
+The clock' starts again once when Council has received all the required information.